GerritCodeReview/aws-gerrit/primary-replica/README.md

 The scaling policy adds or removes capacity as required to keep the average CPU Usage (of the replica service) close to the specified target value.

+Now, tasks in the provisioning state that cannot find sufficient resources on the existing instances will automatically trigger the capacity provider to scale out the replica ASG.
+As more EC2 instances become available, tasks in the provisioning state will get placed onto those instances, reducing the number of tasks in provisioning.

+Conversely, as the average CPU usage (of the replica service) drops under the specified target value, and replica tasks get removed, the capacity provider will reduce the number of EC2 instances too.

+Note that only EC2 instances that are not running any replica task will scale in.

 These are the available settings:

 * `REPLICA_AUTOSCALING_MIN_CAPACITY` Optional.
 The minimum number of tasks that